UWL & UW System Grants

 Save the Dates for Grant Seeking Professional Development Webinars!

-In spring 2018, WiSys Regional Research Administrator Jeremy Miner (UW-Eau Claire) will be hosting five professional development webinars for UW System faculty and staff.
+In spring 2018, WiSys Regional Research Administrator Jeremy Miner (UW-Eau Claire) is hosting a series of professional development webinars for UW System faculty and staff.
 Topics will span the continuum of grant seeking expertise, addressing the needs of novice as well as seasoned grant applicants.
 Sessions are each targeted to be 75 minutes total, with 60 minutes of presentation and 15 minutes for Q&A.

 Dates and topics are provided below.
 The webinars will be hosted by ORSP in the Institute for Campus Excellence (150 Murphy Library).